Swabhiman-Das/AzureSQL_ExportImport_automation/README.md

 **STEPS TO SCHEDULE AUTOMATION IN AZURE RUNBOOK**

  1) Create automation account (with run as an account YES).
 Import SQLserver, Azaccouts modules from the Gallery
- 2) Create credentials for source and target server name it as Sourcesever and Targetserver.
+ 2) Create credentials for both source and target server and save it as Sourcesever and Targetserver.
 Username should be the SQL admin username and Password
  3) Create the storage account and a container. copy the container URL and save in a notepad.
  4) Generate the SAS key with Full permission for the Container and save it in a notepad.
  5) Go back to Automation account and create a runbook with PowerShell. -> Click Edit.